pazifical/adaptive-triangulizer/README.md

-# Trimage
+# Trimage - Triangular Imaging
-A tool to create pretty triangular mesh representations from images
+A command line tool to convert images to pretty triangularized versions of themselves.